pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

 `Deflate algorithm <https://en.wikipedia.org/wiki/Deflate>`_ and `RFC 1951
 <https://datatracker.ietf.org/doc/html/rfc1951>`_.
 The format was introduced in the
 2025a version of the DICOM Standard and so may not be well supported by third-party applications.
-While its primarily intended to provide a good compression method for single-bit segmentation data, there are no restrictions on its use with other data.
+While it's primarily intended to provide a good compression method for single-bit segmentation data, there are no restrictions on its use with other data.